 The best option for traveling to Ha Giang from Sa Pa is by bus, which takes 7 hours, costs 15 USD, and covers a distance of 230km.

-To book transport in Asia, we always use 12go, the top transport booking platform in the region for flights, trains, buses, and taxis.
+To book transport in Asia, we always use this platform, the top transport booking platform in the region for flights, trains, buses, and taxis.
 Their user-friendly platform makes booking a breeze.

 Ha Giang Loop Tours